COT Stock Market Futures Charts: VIX, Dow, Nasdaq, SP500, Russell-2000, Emerging Markets

 Nikkei Stock Average (USD) Futures Futures:

-The Nikkei Stock Average (USD) Futures large speculator standing this week equaled a net position of -4,848 contracts in the data reported through Tuesday.
-This was a weekly decline of -291 contracts from the previous week which had a total of -4,557 net contracts.
+The Nikkei Stock Average (USD) Futures large speculator standing this week totaled a net position of -5,081 contracts in the data reported through Tuesday.
+This was a weekly lowering of -233 contracts from the previous week which had a total of -4,848 net contracts.

 |Nikkei Stock Average Futures Statistics